Pedro Piquet: Brazilian Formula Three

 Following his derailed first attempt at the Toyota Racing Series, Piquet returned to Brazil and began racing in Brazilian Formula Three in 2014.
 He had an extremely successful season, winning 11 of the 16 races and the championship.
 In 2015, he chose to continue racing in Brazilian Formula Three, winning it for the second time.

 European Formula 3

 In 2016, Piquet joined Van Amersfoort Racing for the European Formula 3 championship.
 He competed for two seasons.

 GP3 Series

 In 2018, Piquet joined Trident Racing and competed In the GP3 Series, winning in Silverstone and Monza.
 He finished the season in sixth place.

 FIA Formula 3 Championship

 For 2019, Piquet stayed in GP3, but the championship turned into the FIA Formula 3 Championship, remaining with Trident.
-He took 1 win at Spa and ended the championship in 5th, helping Trident to finish fourth in the team championship.
+He took 1 win at Spa-Francorchamps and ended the championship in 5th, helping Trident to finish fourth in the team championship.

 FIA Formula 2 Championship

 in 2020, Piquet competed in F2 with Charouz alongside Louis Delétraz.
-He took his first points in the sprint race at Barcelona, Spain, finishing in 7th place.
-He left at the end of the season citing financial reasons.
+He took his first points in the sprint race at Barcelona, finishing in 7th place.
+He also narrowly missed out on taking a podium in the Sakhir sprint race, having been third before suffering a mechanical issue on the final lap.
+Piquet left at the end of the season citing financial reasons.